Ali Wardhana: Early life and education

 Ali Wardhana was born on 6 May 1928, in the city of Surakarta, more commonly known as Solo.
 His mother died when he was almost five years old.
 His father, Aliman, would remarry to a woman named Bulik, Ali's aunt.
 Ali's childhood was mainly spent in Surakarta.
 Ali moved around several times.
 Around this time, he reportedly resided in the house of his uncle, Ali Sastroamidjojo, an Indonesian nationalist and statesman, who would go on to become Prime Minister of Indonesia.
 His childhood home has now become a shop.

 Growing up, Ali did not receive a formal education.
 Instead, he was homeschooled by his stepmother, Bulik.
-Though, he eventually entered formal schooling in 1930, and was immediately placed in the fifth grade of the People's School (now the equivalent of elementary school).
-He went to the University of Indonesia (UI), and initially studied medicine for a year.
+However, he eventually entered formal schooling in 1930 and was immediately placed in the fifth grade of the People's School (now the equivalent of elementary school).
+He went to the University of Indonesia (UI) and initially studied medicine for a year.
 However, he withdrew from the faculty, after being cut off by his parents.
-He continued to study at UI, but changed faculties.
+He continued to study at UI but changed faculties.
 Choosing the Faculty of Economics, as it provided scholarships.
-Despite receiving a scholarship, he worked a couple odd jobs on the side, working at a travel service provider's office.
+Despite receiving a scholarship, he worked a couple of odd jobs on the side, working at a travel service provider's office.